gannjondal/mb3d-formulas/formulas-jit/Newton4D/README.md

 - `QuatPowNNewt` = (4D) Newton fractal formula using quaternion numbers, and a free power parameter of type floating point
 - `_01, _02 etc` The logic behind fractal formulas makes it not that easy (well, for me) to ensure backward compatibility.
    I will try to keep an eye to that topic in future, so that there will not be too many of those \_xy variants.
-   Also there is not (and will not be) any formula `packages` that may have an own versioning.
+   Also there is not (and will not be) any formula packages that may have an own versioning.
-   Finally MB3D requires relatively short formula names (<16 characters) only, so that it's not possible to have something like subversioning like \_01_01 in the most cases.
+   Finally MB3D requires relatively short formula names (something like <24 characters; I don't recall exactly) only, so that it's not possible to have something like subversioning like \_01_01 in the most cases.
    Hence please consider that you may not be able to use a \_02 variant within params originally written with a \_01 of the same type
-- `E` stands for "easy to use":  It is for z^n-`1`=0 only, and uses `1` as the only fix solution.
+- `E` stands for "easy to use":  It is for z^n-`1`=0 only, and uses `1` as the one-and-only fix solution.
   There will be versions with a configurable solution parameter (good for pre-transformations only) published later.
 - `C` stands for "correct multiplication of c".
   In earlier versions of MB3D JIT formulas I did not take the effort to correctly multiply c.